rickbronson/Bouffalo-bl602-on-Debian/README.md

 pip3 install serial pyserial
 ```

  - I had a lot of trouble with the baud rate set at 2000000.
-Many characters never seem to make it to my screen.
+Many characters never seemed to make it to my screen.
 So I switched the baud rate to 115200:

 ```
 for file in `find bl_iot_sdk -name "*.c"`; do if grep bl_uart_init $file; then \